dougcpr/resume/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Node server

+`mongorestore` the files inside mongo-dump-files to generate the documents for this project.
+This will have the basic dataset of the project

+`nodemon index` inside the server directory to start. automatically listens on port 3000